williamrthomas/astro-platform-starter/README.md

 - **Social Sharing**: Easy sharing of games and scores
 - **Beautiful UI**: Modern, clean interface with smooth animations
 - **Easy to Extend**: Simple structure makes adding new games or apps straightforward
+- **Development Tools**: Python-based tools for game creation and management

 ## Getting Started